nuveo/cv-test/01-DocumentCleanup/README.md

 - The perfect correct result is reached with: 1) white background, 2) black text characters, 3) horizontal text aligment, 4) text block centered in the image and 5) straight text font (not itallic formatting).
 - Do not change the filename when applying your image processing methods.
 The filename is important for data comparison purposes.
 - The output image file will be only accepted on the following formats: `.png`, `.tif`, `.jpg`

+# SOLUTION

+The solution applied here was very simple.
+Since the text is usually darker than the background, an adaptative threshold was enough to remove most of the noise.
+The parameters of the adaptative threshold were selected empirically.
+To undo the skew, I used a function available [here](https://towardsdatascience.com/pre-processing-in-ocr-fc231c6035a7).
+Finally, to remove some of the noise remaining between the lines, I looked for lines with less than 5% black pixels and changed the whole line to white.
+In my opinion, this step improved the visualization, although sometimes it removes the top or the bottom of some characters.

+I tried to apply some low-pass filters but those removed the contrast between text and background and therefore didn't help.
+I also looked at the Fourier transform, but I didn't see anything helpful.

+# How to run

+All you have to do is run the script called "process_all.py".
+The only requirements are opencv and scipy.

+# Tests

+The repository also includes a few unit tests in a file called "tests.py".